Alexela: Energy

 Alexela Logistics is an oil transportation and logistics company, which through its daughter companies owns and operates oil terminals in Paldiski, Sillamäe (both in Estonia) and Sløvåg (Norway).
 The company had a stake also in the terminal in Murmansk (Russia); however, this stake was sold in October 2007.
 In addition to Heiti Hääl and management of the company, the major shareholder is Puma Energy, a subsidiary of Trafigura.

 Metal industry

 AS Bestnet is a trailer manufacturer and S Paldiski Tsingipada (Zincpot) is a hot dip galvanising services provider.

 Property development

 AS OmaKoduMaja is a developer of industrial parks.
 Baltic Exchange is an owner of the historical building of the Baltic Exchange.
-The building was disassembled and transported to Estonia, where it planned to be assembled in Tallinn.
+The building was disassembled and transported to Estonia, where it was planned to be assembled in Tallinn.